All dancer images courtesy of Spotlight Dance Photography.

 Elizabeth has studied with Robert Reed, Jo Rowan, Gus Giordano, and Patsy Swayze.
 She resides in Edmond with her daughter Madison and husband Rich.
 Elizabeth believes that above all else, dance should be fun, and through learning its discipline, the world can be at your feet.

 Nate studies dance performance at the University of Central Oklahoma, under the tutelage of Anne Blasdell, Hui Cha Poos, and Kimberly Loveridge, just to name a few of the outstanding faculty members at UCO.
 He has performed in the RACE performance of the Hip Hop Nutcracker as well as Raceless and Just West of the Musical with the UCO dance department.
-This is Nate’s first year at Star Steps and we look forward to many more years of Hip Hop and Contemporary dance with Nate.
+Nate teaches Hip Hop and Contemporary dance at Star Steps.

 Rebecca C. Zeese

-She resides in Oklahoma City with her husband and three children.
+She resides in OKC with her husband and 4 children.